cmontalvo360/MyManager/README.md

-# MyManager This is an appilcation that manages inventory of parts for a company.
+# MyManager is an appilcation that manages inventory of parts for a company.